No products in the cart.

-Blend a big bowl of Fage Greek yogurt with a package of Lipton dried onion soup mix.
+Blend 2 cups of Fage or Chobani Greek yogurt with an envelope of Hidden Valley Ranch Mix.
 Just follow the package directions to make the dip like we have all done a million times using mayonnaise and sour cream.
 Find a knife in your hosts kitchen and slice the cucumber to use as your chips.
 Even when they tell you that you do not need to bring anything, arrive with a nice pottery bowl of dip and a dish of cucumber slices.
 Make it look appealing – DON’T put your lovely dip in an old Cool Whip container.
 You can transport it in plastic but transfer it into a nice bowl!
-Ditto for the cucumber slices – put them on a nice dish.
+Ditto for the cucumber slices – put them on a nice dish – NOT a paper plate.
 You are special and it makes a difference.
-Cucumbers with a big scoop of Onion Dip are fantastic!
+Cucumbers with a big scoop of Ranch Dip are fantastic!

 Negotiate with Yourself

 At dinner make a deal with yourself that you can have a bite of ANYTHING you want but only AFTER you have eaten HALF of your small portion of moist turkey with gravy.
 Once you have that solid protein in your pouch, you’ll only have a little space left for that forkful of stuffing, or whatever floats your boat.

 It’s easier to do the right thing when you are full and it will make you feel strong and in control.
 You’ll be able to leave the guilt and shame behind.
 It’s not too hard when you can offer yourself delicious choices that allow you to feel like part of the holiday.